nstene/SleepSEEG/doc/feature_extraction.rst

     Transform, '*' is element-wise multiplication and ifft is Inverse Fast Fourier Transform and X,Y are the evaluated signals.

-    To convolved signal the Hilbert transforamation is aplied and from all absolute values the mean and standart deviation is calculated.
+    To convolved signal the Hilbert transformation is aplied and from all absolute values the mean and standart deviation is calculated.
 The mean and standart deviation are both calculated by numpy library, the Hilbert transform is calculated by scipy.signal library.